absozero/awesome-devtools/README.md

 ## Command line - Linux
 [Table of Contents](#contents)

+- [Chezmoi](https://chezmoi.io) - A dotfile manager with a high number of features and tools to make managing dotfiles easy

+- [git](https://git.kernel.org/pub/scm/git/git.git) - An amazing and highly used version control system.

+- [Gping](https://github.com/orf/gping) - Ping with a graph.
+Exponentially better than regular ping in many cases.

-- [Hyperfine](https://github.com/sharkdp/hyperfine) - An insane Benchmarking tool to compare speeds
+- [Hyperfine](https://github.com/sharkdp/hyperfine) - An insane benchmarking tool to compare speeds .

+- [Restic](https://restic.net) - A cross platform backup system with many features regarding security and general use.

 - [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) - A streamlined task manager on the cli.

 - [Topgrade](https://github.com/r-darwish/topgrade) - A full command line update system

-- [Gping](https://github.com/orf/gping) - Ping with a graph.
-Exponentially better

-- [git](https://git.kernel.org/pub/scm/git/git.git) - An amazing and highly used version control system.

 ## Web apps
 [Table of Contents](#contents)